linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 24.08.2024 (announcement Web4)
+- 🚀 Ready to be part of the next digital evolution?
+We’re expanding our reach to bring Web4 to everyone, making the best internet experience a reality! 🌐💡 Let’s shape the future together!
+What excites you most about Web4?
+Tell us below! 👇 #Web4Revolution #FutureInternet #JoinTheWave

 ### 23.08.2024 (announcement Web4)
 - 🌍 Ready to explore a decentralized future?
 Dive into web4.one/decentralized and discover how Linkspreed is pioneering the next wave of Web4!
 Tell us what excites you most about decentralization below! 🚀🔗 #Web4 #Linkspreed #Decentralization #FutureTech